evmos/evmos/docs/users/basics/gas.md

 Originally, a user would specify a `GasPrice` and `GasLimit` within a transaction—much like a Cosmos SDK transaction.
 A block proposer would receive the entire gas fee from each transaction in the block, and they would select transactions to include accordingly.

 With proposal EIP-1559 and the London Hard fork, gas calculation changed.
-The `GasPrice` from above is now split into two separate components: a `BaseFee` and `PriorityFee`.
+The `GasPrice` from above has now been split into two separate components: a `BaseFee` and `PriorityFee`.
 The `BaseFee` is calculated automatically based on the block size and is burned once the block is mined.
 The `PriorityFee` goes to the proposer and represents a tip, or an incentive for a proposer to include the transaction in a block.

 ```markdown
 Gas Price = Base Fee + Priority Fee